BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

-For example, Alice can add can customise her static address with different labels before sharing them
+For example, Alice can customise her static address with different labels before sharing them:
 - with a certain client
 - on Nostr and
 - on her website